wp-staging/wp-staging/readme.txt

 == Changelog ==

 = 2.1.9 =
+* New: Performance improvement increase db query limit to 5000
+* Tweak: Tested up to WP 4.9.4
 * Fix: Updating from a old version 1.1.6 < to latest version deletes the staging sites listing table
+* Fix: Reduce memory size of the logging window to prevent browser timeouts
+* Fix: Can not copy db table if table name contains the db prefix multiple times
+* Fix: Some excluded folders are not ignored during copy process
+* Fix: mod_security is causing script termination

 = 2.1.8 =
 * Fix: Increase the max memory consumption